-There are lots of uniquely weird animals in Africa as revealed in David Attenborough’s new documentary series.
+There are lots of strange animals of Africa you probably don’t know.
+In short, the continent is full of uniquely weird animals as revealed in David Attenborough’s new documentary series.

 Top 5 strange animals of Africa